Identity in architecture and heritage conservation in Iraq

 di Mickeal Milocco

 In cognitive psychology we encounter countless affinities between mental maps and real maps.
-Just think of the following keywords, derived and condensed from cognitive theories: borders, paths, junctions, landmarks, and districts (Costa 2009).
+Just think of the following keywords, derived and condensed from cognitive theories: “borders, paths, junctions, landmarks and districts” (Costa 2009).
 The city’s boundaries are lost in countless in-between spaces, that often aren’t re-optimized according to its most typical feature: the transit.
 Junctions and landmarks join together to engender networks of connections and recognisability in the city itself, making it understandable to the user.
-Districts, or delimited areas, offer value and mental repose to those who use them.
+Districts, or delimited areas, offer value and mental rest to those who use them.

 Mickeal Milocco was born in Palmanova in 1985.
-He graduated at Politecnico di Milano and obtained a Ph.D. in Architecture at Sapienza University of Rome with a thesis named “Metropolitan Dis-Sections”.
-He currently works as Researcher and Edu.
-Ambassador for IUVAS in Florence.
+He graduated at Politecnico di Milano and obtained a Ph.D. in Architecture -Theory and Design at Sapienza University of Rome .
+He currently works at University of Udine as a PostDoc Researcher.
 He is also Editor in Chief at Uban Corporis Books.
 He worked in Canada (Montréal) at Relief Design Landscape studio.
 His research interests are: Urban regeneration, Social and public space, Architectural and urban spatial Theory, Underground infrastructures and architectures, Soil Sub-Soil and Urban Hybridization.